What is the Pennant or Flags Pattern?

 Trading Using the Pennant or Flags Pattern in Olymp Trade.

-Follow the following quick steps to trade using this pattern on Olymp Trade;
+Follow the following quick steps to trade using the bear pennant breakout on Olymp Trade;

 1. Identify the Pennant or Flags Pattern.

 Make sure you spot consolidation of prices into a tiny symmetrical triangle that resembles a pennant or a flag.
 Note the prevailing trend to establish whether it is a Bullish or Bearish Pennant pattern.

 2. Identify the Pennant Breakout.